 Services like Amazon Cloud Drive lets you store and view your entire photo collection, without fear of maxing out your laptop or smartphone’s internal storage.

 Also, since the cloud servers handle much of the computing and storage, you don’t necessarily need an expensive, high-end machine to get your work done.
-Some companies are making cloud-based computers as a low-cost option for consumers and the education market, Google’s Chromebooks being the prime example.
+Some companies are making cloud storage systems computers as a low-cost option for consumers and the education market, Google’s Chromebooks being the prime example.

 Disadvantages of Cloud Storage